and not rather a new wearer of clothes.

 I have to admit that this has been the hardest fair + ethical list to compile.
 Previously, I had depended on my two favorite companies for athletic wear, Outdoor Voices + Tracksmith.
 Recently, however, both have abandoned USA production in their endeavors to scale their companies.
 There has been no mention of prioritizing fair-trade labor.
 While I understand the bottom line, I want to particularly underscore our responsibility as consumers to make our voices heard as a company grows.
 We need to let them know that we not only like the product they are designing, but that we value the origins... + that it is important to us that our favorite companies consider farmers, garment workers, and the environment in every step of their process.
 My voice alone is probably not enough to sway a growing company, but many voices raised together will demand consideration.

 All photos are from the brands' websites.
-I will link to this post on the ethical brands page, so it will be easily accessed when needed.
+I will link to this post at the bottom of the ethical brands page, so it can be easily accessed when needed.

 Sweat on, friends!